mclima/1-DOM-scripting/readme.md

 }
 ```

-We can tell that the text being displayed in the UI is coming from the navItemsArray because they are now capitalized.
+_The text being displayed in the UI is coming from the navItemsArray because they are now capitalized._

-We are using the six existing `<li>` elements in the DOM but there are 8 items in our `navItemsArray` array.

 So we will dynamically generate the nav from items in the array.